KoKoKotlin/6502Emulator/README.md

-load file | Loads a 6502 binary into memory. mem start len | Prints len bytes from memory beginning at start. set addr value | Writes value to memory at address addr. r | Init cpu and run the program. init | Init the cpu. s | Execute a single instruction.
+load file | Loads a 6502 binary into memory. mem start len | Prints len bytes from memory beginning at start. set addr value | Writes value to memory at address addr. delay delayTime | Sets the delay for one cpu cycle in ms. r | Init cpu and run the program. init | Init the cpu. s | Execute a single instruction.